Lough Inagh: Scenic location

-The lake is a popular scenic location and to the west, gives views directly into the large deep southerly corrie between Derryclare and Bencorr (Log an Choire Mhóir, meaning "wood of the big corrie"), as well as the smaller corrie between Bencorr and Bencorr North Top (Log an Choire Bhig, meaning "wood of the small corrie").
+The lake is a popular scenic location and to the west, gives views directly into the large deep southerly corrie between Derryclare and Bencorr (Log an Choire Mhóir, meaning "hollow of the big corrie"), as well as the smaller corrie between Bencorr and Bencorr North Top (Log an Choire Bhig, meaning "hollow of the small corrie").
 It also looks into the Derryclare Wood and Derryclare Nature Reserve, which lie at the base of the two corries as they meet the Lough.

 The northernmost end of the Lough, just beside Bencorrbeg 577 m, has views into the Gleninagh Valley (Gleann Eidhneach, meaning "Valley of Ivy"), from which the Lough derives its name; the south wall of the valley is the impressive Carrot Ridge rock-climbing location, while at the head of the valley are Bencollaghduff 696 m, and the highest peak in the Twelve Bens range, Benbaun at 729 m.